pmmp/ext-encoding/README.md

 - Extra function call overhead
 - Dealing with PHP `HashTable` structures is generally slow (a problem not solved by this extension currently)

-`VarInt::readSignedIntArray()`, for example, was found to be over 50 times faster in simple tests than a loop calling `BinaryStream::getVarInt()` when dealing with an array of 10k elements.
+During testing in the 0.x phase, writing batches of varints in a single function call was found to be over 50 times faster in simple tests than a loop calling `BinaryStream::getVarInt()` when dealing with an array of 10k elements.
 The most obvious cases where this will benefit PocketMine-MP are in `LevelChunkPacket` encoding, and plugins using `ClientboundMapItemDataPacket` could also benefit from it.

-In the future it'll probably make sense to add PHP wrappers for native array-of-type (e.g. `IntArray`, `LongArray` etc) so that we can avoid the performance and memory usage penalties of dealing with large primitive arrays at runtime.
+However, the extension currently doesn't offer any functions for array-of-type encoding and decoding.
+This is because there are unresolved questions about how they should work, and I don't want to be locked into a particular API before I figure out what makes the most sense.

+Some things to consider are:

+- Some places that could write batches of something (e.g. `int[]`) need to transform the values before writing.
+In this case, a `foreach` and repeated `write*()` often ends up being faster than allocating an `array` for the transformed values.
+- Some places that could write array-of-type don't actually store their data in PHP `array`s to begin with, but rather in native arrays (e.g. `PalettedBlockArray`).
+Forcing those cases to create a slow PHP `array`, when we just turn it back into a native array anyway, doesn't make any sense.
+- Most places that use PHP `array`s that could be written without transformation are already paying performance and memory penalties for using PHP `array`s in the first place (e.g. `IntArrayTag`).
+They'd probably benefit from thin wrappers around native fixed arrays, e.g. `IntArray`, `LongArray` etc.

 ### Why are there SO MANY functions?
 Why not just accept something like `bool $signed, ByteOrder $order` parameters?